PenguinnSid/PenguinnSid/README.md

 ### [ 📡 DSP-Assisted Residual RF Denoising (Ongoing)](https://github.com/PenguinnSid/DSP-Assisted-Residual-RF-Denoising-)

 A hybrid DSP + deep learning pipeline for removing residual noise from BPSK/QPSK RF signals under AWGN and Rayleigh fading.
+Working to implement CNN, LSTM and Autoencoder and evaluate their performances.

 ### [ 🎮 Reinforcement Learning Platformer](https://github.com/PenguinnSid/Reinforcement-Learning-2d-Platformer)

-A PPO based agent trained to navigate a 2D platformer using a custom Gymnasium environment and Godot game engine.
+RL agent trained to navigate a 2D platformer using a custom Gymnasium environment and Godot game engine.
+Uses Proximal Policy Optimization with a discrete action space for movement and custom rewards.